-- 7. a) Details of the materials, colours, and textures of all the external finishes to the proposed buildings (subject to Condition 7(b) below), the front and rear boundary walls/ screening/ planting to residences, and to the site boundaries, shall be as submitted with the application, unless otherwise agreed in writing with, the planning authority prior to commencement of development.
-In default of agreement the matter(s) in dispute shall be referred to An Bord Pleanála for determination. - b) Details of the materials, colours, and textures of all the external finishes to the proposed dwellings within the northern and southern courtyard clusters and all boundary treatments shall be agreed in writing with the planning authority prior to commencement of development.
+7. a) Details of the materials, colours, and textures of all the external finishes to the proposed buildings, the front and rear boundary walls/ screening/ planting to residences, and to the site boundaries, shall be as submitted with the application, unless otherwise agreed in writing with, the planning authority prior to commencement of development.
 In default of agreement the matter(s) in dispute shall be referred to An Bord Pleanála for determination.